 BriElle Bryson founded AROSE in honor of her late mother, Alicia Rose Pruitt.
 Despite growing up in a low-income community, Alicia showed BriElle that with education and perseverance, she could accomplish anything no matter the circumstances.
 BriElle knows firsthand the impact that various traumas can have on young adults furthering their education and evolving in their professional careers.
 Youth who experience trauma become fragile but aren’t broken.
 Without the proper help and support, they can lose their way.
 AROSE is dedicated to helping youth envision a world beyond their neighborhoods and achieve post-secondary success.

-We believe that the opportunity gap exists for students growing up in low income, trauma-prone communities.
-There is limited access to higher education due to lack of resources, skills, and financial support.
+A devastating opportunity gap exists for students growing up in low income, trauma-prone communities.
+Research shows that Black & Brown students are dropping out of college at alarming rates and are less likely to receive a post-secondary degree due to financial stress and a lack of resources.
 AROSE is dedicated to closing this barrier for our youth through their post-secondary program.

 Renewable scholarships are provide for first 2 years of post-secondary programs.